 Everybody who usually solely takes in mainstream media messages and structures their worldview accordingly would be mightily surprised how different they would perceive the world after only four weeks.
 It isn’t easy to wake up, because this requires a confrontation with the lies we tell ourselves.
 I want to elucidate that using an example from my own life; a lot had to happen before I realized that the real world is not just filled with love.
 And in this world, love doesn’t suffice; one must know how to confront the evil and protect the world from it.
 In the real world, people must be capable of protecting themselves and what they hold dear; otherwise, they are ambushed or become deceived.
 This especially holds true in a spiritual sense, because on this plane there are also wars.
 We are experiencing it right now.

 As a private project I had built with my association a Garden of Freedom with a symbol of peace for the Jewish-German relations.
 It was in the belief that I was living up to what I had learned in school about the German past and the responsibility for it.
-I woke from my slumber with dreams of a "better world" after receiving a demolition order for a 1.3 sqm Border Stone on my own plot.
+I woke from my slumber with dreams of a "better world" after receiving a demolition order for a 1.3 sqm Stone of Encounter on my own plot.
 This attempt to demolish 15 years of idealistic work was described in the Hessisch Niedersächsischen Allgemeine as a provincial farce.
 I then knew that the media certainly weren’t on my side.
-The (Jerusalem) Border Stone formed an additional and essential part of my art project, which was approved in principle by the authorities: a commemorative circle with a diameter of 26 meters.
-With the Border Stone, I intended to integrate a new fence on the neighboring plot that just received approval.
+The Stone of Encounter formed an additional and essential part of my art project, which was approved in principle by the authorities: a commemorative circle with a diameter of 26 meters.
+With the Stone of Encounter, I intended to integrate a new fence on the neighboring plot that just received approval.
 It’s interesting to note that this controversy revolved around healthy borders (fence).
 Readers are surely aware that this theme has turned into the country’s hottest debate topic since 2015.
 The following analysis deals with the healthy connection of freedom and borders.
 My solution shows that they aren’t polar opposites, but rather that one requires the other.
 The project website features an exact description.